 My drug use didn’t start until I was 19, when I was in Wormwood Scrubs Prison, and I was introduced to heroin.
 Heroin gave me an immediate effect of feeling okay.
 I thought I had found my drug of choice; one which gave me a false sense of security which lasted years throughout my time in the penal system.
 One prison cell was very much like the last padded cell – a living hell.
 However, it was all I knew, any normal person would have realised long ago that this isn’t right; to feel safe in a padded cell.

-I spent over a decade in recovery.
-Unfortunately I relapsed in 2014 after thinking I was ‘normal’.
-I initially started drinking a glass of wine every night for about 2 years then I found myself back in a crack house, same-old-same-old.
+I then was lucky enough to spend some time in a treatment centre, which helped, and began the decade that I spent in recovery.
+Unfortunately, there are no quick fixes and I relapsed in 2014 after thinking I was ‘normal’.
+It started by drinking a glass of wine every night, and then I found myself back in a crack house, the same-old-same-old.

-I was back on the heroin again and when the consequences started to amount I had nowhere to turn but The Harbour Centre.
-I cannot remember what month I referred myself but what I do know I owe the team a hell of a lot of gratitude for saving my life.
-They managed to get me enough funding to get me detoxification treatment.
+I was back on the heroin again and when the consequences started to amount I found Harbour.
+I turned to Harbour when I felt that everyone else had turned their back on me.
+All I know is that I owe the Harbour team a hell of a lot of gratitude for saving my life.
+They managed to get me detoxification treatment.
 I can never begin to try and square that debt I owe even if I lived ten life times.
 All I can do is stay ‘clean’ and sober a day at a time.

 I’m ever so grateful to Harbour for saving my life.
 You will never know just how grateful I am.